 Try to make sure that all essentials have been packed up and are accessible to you at any point during your move.
-Protect items that may break, such as glass items or electronics, and protect them from the elements while waiting for movers.
-If you’re not sure how to pack, packing services are available from moving companies.
+Protect items that may break, such as glass items or electronics, and shield them from the elements while waiting for movers.
+If you’re not sure how to pack, packing services are available from long-distance moving companies.

 How much do movers in San Diego cost?